andmikey/Thai-and-English-OCR/README.md

 ## Instructions for use

+Tl;dr:
-Tl;dr if you want to run all the experiments required for this assignment, run `bash /home/gusandmich@GU.GU.SE/assignment_1/runs/do_all_runs.sh`. **This will overwrite all existing runs in that folder.**
+- If you want to run all the experiments required for this assignment, run `bash /home/gusandmich@GU.GU.SE/assignment_1/runs/do_all_runs.sh`. **This will overwrite all existing runs in that folder.**
+- The results of all my experiment runs (logs, saved models, dataset contents, etc) are saved in `/home/gusandmich@GU.GU.SE/assignment_1_run_results/runs`.

 Otherwise read below for instructions on how to use the individual scripts.